parshap/portfolio/templates/projects/tote.md

-# A 3D multiplayer fantasy fighting game
+Created 3D multiplayer fantasy fighting game for [*Computer Game Development*][cs113] with team of three programmers and collaboration with artists from [LCAD].

-Created for [*Computer Game Development* at UCI][cs113] with a team of three programmers and collaboration with artists from [LCAD].
-The game was written in Python using the [OGRE 3D rendering engine][OGRE].
-I worked on the overall architecture, game logic, physics, and networking.
+Game was written in Python using the [OGRE 3D rendering engine][OGRE].
+Worked on the overall architecture, game logic, physics, and networking.
 [See the project on Github.][gh]

 [cs113]: http://www.ics.uci.edu/ugrad/courses/details.php?id=3 "CS 113: Computer Game Development"